Actindo-AG/Documentation/PIM/API/02_GetStarted.md

     ![Core1 Login](../../Assets/Screenshots/PIM/API/Core1Login.png "[Core1 Login]")

+[comment]: <> (Imogens Frage: Ist dann nicht Step 2: Create technical user for API access?)

 ### Step 3: Generate an access token

 Once you have obtained an authorization code, you can generate an access token for authentication.

-For the following steps, a command line tool curl is used.
+For the following steps, a cURL command line tool is used.

 The following parameters are required:
 - Authorization code